Expert to make Dotcom spy data decision

 Dotcom's lawyers said they want all the information on their client as soon as possible and have cast doubts on the reliability of Crown or police to properly disclose it, given this week's revelations about the illegal spying.

-Davison said the information provided by police had been inconsistent and gave him cause for "grave and significant" concerns.
+Paul Davison, acting for Dotcom said the information provided by police had been inconsistent and gave him cause for "grave and significant" concerns.

 "(Dotcom) is saying there is real concern about being able to rely upon disclosures that have been made and the completeness of disclosures," Davison said.